BUILDING CAPACITY FOR CANCER CARE IN KENYA.

 We’ve also assisted the Kenyan Ministry of Health in drafting the Kenya National Cancer Control Strategy, which helps formulate national health policies, solutions to current national health problems, and plans for health professional training.

-Cancer patients treated each month
+Cancer patients treated in 2018

-Oncology doctors, nurses and physician assistants trained
+Oncology doctors, nurses and physician extenders trained

 Clinical sites with established cancer treatment and care